rachelAtFlatiron/Topic3_CommonArrayMethods/README.md

 ## Introduction

 In this code along we will briefly examine the runtime of the following array methods: `pop`, `push`, `shift`, `unshift`, `slice`, `splice`.
-We will use JavaScript's `console.time()` and `console.timeEnd()` methods to set up a timer for our methods.
+We will use JavaScript's `console.time()` and `console.timeEnd()` methods to set up a timer for our methods to see how fast they run milliseconds.
 Note that there will be no tests for this lesson and that results may vary from machine to machine.

 ## Tools and Resources